 Coughing is a useful protective reflex.
 It is often the longest lasting symptom of respiratory infection.

-- Set crib at an angle at the head end (possibly place books underneath)
+- Set the crib at an angle at the head end (possibly place books or folders underneath)

 - Regularly offer sips of warm tea or water.
 A little honey in the warm tea helps well with dry cough

-- Before sleeping, air the bedroom and make sure the air is sufficiently humid (air- humidifier or a large damp towel)
+- Air the bedroom in the evening and make sure the air is sufficiently humid (hang a humidifier or large damp terry cloth).

-- Put sliced fresh onion next to the bed
+- Put a sliced fresh onion next to the bed

-- For eucalyptus oil, drizzle three drops on pillow/outside of bed
+- Drizzle three drops of eucalyptus oil on pillow/outside of bed

 Report to docter if: